commaai/opendbc/README.md

 * [*How to Port a Car*](https://www.youtube.com/watch?v=XxPS5TpTUnI&t=142s&pp=ygUPamFzb24gY29tbWEgY29u) by [@jyoung8607](https://github.com/jyoung8607) from COMMA_CON 2023
 * [commaCarSegments](https://huggingface.co/datasets/commaai/commaCarSegments): a massive dataset of CAN data from 300 different car models
 * [cabana](https://github.com/commaai/openpilot/tree/master/tools/cabana#readme): our tool for reverse engineering CAN messages
-* [can_print_changes.py](https://github.com/commaai/openpilot/blob/master/selfdrive/debug/can_print_changes.py): diff the whole CAN bus accross two drives, such as one without any LKAS and one with LKAS
+* [can_print_changes.py](https://github.com/commaai/openpilot/blob/master/selfdrive/debug/can_print_changes.py): diff the whole CAN bus across two drives, such as one without any LKAS and one with LKAS
 * [longitudinal maneuvers](https://github.com/commaai/openpilot/tree/master/tools/longitudinal_maneuvers): a tool for evaluating and tuning longitudinal control
 * [opendbc data](https://commaai.github.io/opendbc-data/): a repository of longitudinal maneuver evaluations